atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/selection-bias.md

 This seems rational, they are the most engaged, they deserve a sneak peek and they might have great insight about the feature.

-Why might this selection of people cause our analysis of the feature to be wrong?
+Why might this selection of people cause your analysis of the feature to be wrong?

 * They might try every new feature regardless of if it provides value to them.
 * They might see this as a way to get in touch with someone at the company.